Diving in Raja Ampat - Bluewater Dive Travel

 Two Tree Island.
 A popular dive site in Misool.
 Photographed during a Bluewater Photo Workshop in Raja Ampat.

-There are also archerfish in the shallows, which look hunt for insects on low-hanging branches, then knock them into the water by spitting water at them!
+There are also archerfish in the shallows.
+These fish hunt insects on low-hanging branches and knock them into the water by spitting water at them!
 If you want great soft corals, make sure Misool is on your itinerary.

 Diving in Raja Ampat Diving in Raja Ampat